 Page 2

-Enter next of kin with a U.S. address different from yours, who will know your whereabouts for at least three year ar
+Enter next of kin with a U.S. address different from yours, who will know your whereabouts for at least three years.

 Last Name, First Name

 Street Address

 City, State, Zip Code

 Area Code/Telephone Number

-References: You must list two persons with different U.S. address who will know your whereabouts for at least three years. e
+References: You must list two persons with different U.S. addresses, who will know your whereabouts for at least three years.

 1

 Last Name, First Name

 Street Address

 City, State, Zip Code

-Area Code/Telephone Number 2
+Area Code/Telephone Number

+2

 Last Name, First Name

 Street Address

 City, State, Zip Code

 Area Code/Telephone Number

+I have received exit counseling materials for Direct Loan borrowers.
+I have read and I understand my rights and responsibilities as a borrower.
+I understand that I have a loan from the federal government that must be repaid.

+Student's Signature Date

+Student's Name (Please Print)